-Hours are calculated based on a first-in/first-out methodology (the "oldest" training hours are applied first to meet any current year's training requirement).
-Thus, for purposes of a permanent appraiser's certification, in any given year, a maximum of 72 hours may be carried forward to meet the training requirements of future years.
-Any hours that were earned more than three years prior are unavailable for this purpose.
-For purposes of an advanced appraiser's certification, in any given year, a maximum of 24 hours may be carried forward to meet the training requirements of future years.
-Any hours that were earned more the training requirements of future years may be carried forward to meet the training requirements of future years.
-Any hours that were earned more than two years prior are unavailable for this purpose.
+The Board calculates training hours on a first-in/first-out methodology (the "oldest" training hours are applied first to meet any current year's training requirement).
+Thus, for purposes of a permanent appraiser's certification, in any given year, an appraiser may carry forward a maximum of 72 hours to meet the training requirements of future years.
+Any hours that an appraiser earned more than three years prior are unavailable to meet subsequent year's training requirements.
+For purposes of an advanced appraiser's certification, in any given year, an appraiser may carry forward a maximum of 24 hours to meet the training requirements of future years of future years.
+Any hours that an appraiser earned more than two years prior are unavailable to use in meeting subsequent year's training requirements.